CAAPIM/layer7-operator/example/otel-elastic/README.md

   - Kibana
 - Nginx (Ingress Controller)

+### Elastic Stack Note
+This example creates a single [Elastic Search](./components/es.yaml) node with a 20GB volume.
+This is not production ready implementation, please refer to the [Official Elastic Documentation](https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html) for sizing guidelines and additional configuration options.

 ### OpenTelemetry and Elastic APM
 In this example we use an OTel collector to send telemetry data to Elastic APM.
 ![otel-eck-example-overview](../images/otel-elastic-apm.png)